KnuckleheadsClub/rbdt/readme.md

 # To Do
 * Real Open Sourcing Hours
-  - Get it up on pypi
-  - Versions
   - Changelog
   - Write documentation and put them somewhere
 * Crawl-delay parsing and restructuring of the data representation.